What Material Moving Machine Operators Do

 Industrial truck and tractor operators drive trucks and tractors that move materials around warehouses, storage yards, or worksites.
 These trucks, often called forklifts, have a lifting mechanism and forks, which makes them useful for moving heavy and large objects.
 Some industrial truck and tractor operators drive tractors that pull trailers loaded with material around factories or storage areas.

 Excavating and loading machine and dragline operators use machines equipped with scoops or shovels.
-They dig sand, earth, or other materials and load them onto conveyors for transport elsewhere.
+They dig sand, earth, or other materials and load them onto conveyors or into trucks for transport elsewhere.
+They also may move material within a confined area, such as a construction site.
+Operators typically receive instructions from workers on the ground through hand signals or radios.
 Most of these operators work in construction or mining industries.

 Dredge operators excavate waterways.
-They remove sand, gravel, or rock from harbors or lakes to help prevent erosion and improve trade.
+They operate equipment on the water to remove sand, gravel, or rock from harbors or lakes to help prevent erosion and improve trade.
 Removing these materials helps maintain navigable waterways and allows larger ships to use more ports.
+Operators also measure the water depth, as well as how much they will be excavating.
 Dredging is also used to help restore wetlands and maintain beaches.

 Crane and tower operators use tower and cable equipment to lift and move materials, machinery, or other heavy objects.
 Operators extend and retract horizontal arms and lower and raise hooks attached to cables at the end of their crane or tower.
 Operators are usually guided by other workers on the ground using hand signals or a radio.
 Most crane and tower operators work at construction sites or major ports, where they load and unload cargo.
 Some also work in iron and steel mills.

 Hoist and winch operators, also called derrick operators or hydraulic boom operators, control the movement of platforms, cables, and cages that transport workers or materials for industrial operations, such as constructing a high-rise building.
-Many of these operators raise platforms up far above the ground.
+Many of these operators raise platforms far above the ground.
+Operators regulate the speed of the equipment based on the needs of the workers.
 Most work in manufacturing or construction industries.
-For more information about rig derrick equipment workers, see the profile on oil and gas workers.